 The AsiaEmotion study claims to prove that engaging emotions TV ads generated a more powerful audience response and had much better brand impact than functional alternatives.
 Whilst some people in marketing continue to defend the merits of functional advertising, the AsiaEmotion felt that this was an outdated debate.
 In their view, advertising is either emotionally engaging or else it is dull and ineffective.

-The survey also found that advertisers were failing to maximize their advertising effectiveness.
+The survey also found that advertisers were failing to maximise their advertising effectiveness.
 In Indonesia in particular advertising tended to be functional and was missing many opportunities to engage emotionally with the audience.
 More significantly, Indonesian advertisers were missing opportunities to stand out in a market filled with ineffective TV ads that lacked emotional resonance.

 However effective this study may have proved emotive advertising to be, it also showed that it was difficult to get right.
 Men and women tend to show significant differences in their responses to advertising.
 Although Asian advertising very often includes celebrity endorsements, it was also clear this wasn’t always unilaterally effective to all audiences.
 Facial imaging results seemed to show that even very popular celebrities weren’t necessarily effective with all audience members.
 Even if emotional advertising works, it’s difficult to do well.
 It could be argued that functional advertising is less tricky and this may be why it is the preferred approach, particularly in less sophisticated advertising markets and for advertisers on low budgets.